flaviut/nim-by-example/content/content/oop.md

 Now, everything works.

-Note that this problem does not occur with `ref` objects, so the following works correctly:
+Note that `ref` objects can be mutated, and the following works correctly:
 ``` nimrod
 type Animal = ref object
   name: string